 Saturdays 1:30-3:00pm (Gleacher)

 Applications open on January 30 and close on Thursday, February 9 at 5:00pm.
 Students will be notified whether or not they are in the course and their assigned seminar section before Spring Quarter bidding opens on February 13 at 5:00pm.
-After the initial selection and enrollment process is complete, the course will be available to add in iBid starting in phase 2.
+After the initial selection and enrollment process is complete, students can add into open sections of BUSN 33251 via iBid.
+After each phase, students will then be enrolled into BUSN 33250.
 Direct all inquiries to BoothRegistrar@Lists.ChicagoBooth.edu.